-Pasta salad is one of my favourite, easy to make meal.
+Pasta salad is one of my favourites.
+It is easy to make, and it is a very satisfying meal.

-You can prepare this meal whenever you want to eat something nutritious, filling but yet easy and fast.
+You can prepare this meal whenever you want to eat something nutritious, filling but yet quick.

-In order to get a whole meal, with the right balance of proteins, carbs and healthy fats combine with the richness of vitamins, minerals and fibres from the salad.
+In that way, you can get a whole meal, with the right balance of proteins, carbs and healthy fats packed with plenty of vitamins, minerals and fibre from the salad.

 I hope you will like it as well!